ermongroup/cs228-notes/inference/sampling/index.md

 In practice, the distribution $$Q$$ is taken to be something simple, like a Gaussian centered at $$x$$ if we are dealing with continuous variables.

 Given any $$Q$$ the MH algorithm will ensure that $$P$$ will be a stationary distribution of the resulting Markov Chain.
-More precisely, $$P$$ wil satisfy the detailed balance condition with respect to the MH Markov chain.
+More precisely, $$P$$ will satisfy the detailed balance condition with respect to the MH Markov chain.

 To see that, first observe that if $$A(x' \mid x) < 1$$, then $$\frac{P(x)Q(x' \mid x)}{P(x')Q(x \mid x')} > 1$$ and thus $$A(x \mid x') = 1$$.
 When $$A(x' \mid x) < 1$$, this lets us write:
 {% math %}